vogelino/visual-interfaces-basics/readme.md

 - Test if the work-flow is intuitive for unprepared users
 - Show the animations and transitions between the application's states

 As I did not have the time and because I am not experienced with working prototypes, I couldn't achieve to make one yet.
 Though, I planned to create one soon enough.
-If you wish to know when I'll be done, fork this project.
+If you wish to know when I'll be done, :star: this project.

 ### The poster
 To present the redesign, I created a A1 poster that displays the views and explains the different application's views and functionalities.